Hydra-Research-Group/Roblox-Ranking-API/README.md

 ---

 ### `POST /proxy-webhook/:system`
-Relays messages from Roblox to preconfigured webhooks based on the `system`.
+Relays messages to a preconfigured webhook based on the `system` path parameter.

 **Headers:**
 - `x-access-key`: Your access key

 **Params:**
-- `:system` — the identifier for the webhook (e.g., `logs`, `rankup`)
+- `:system` — Identifier for the webhook (e.g., `logs`, `rankup`)

 **Body:**
-Payload that you want to forward (same format e.g. Discord or Guilded expects):
+Payload you want to forward:
 ```json
 {
   "content": "A new user was ranked!",